 A vasectomy reversal is a more complicated procedure than a vasectomy and therefore needs a longer recovery period.
 Patients remain on bed rest for the first 24 hours following the reversal and must refrain from all physical activity.
 Pain from the procedure is usually minimal and can be treated with over the counter medication.
 After the two week recovery time, patients are cleared to begin sexual intercourse and normal activities.

-If you are coming from out of town for your vasectomy reversal, Dr. Mills will typically see you the day before your surgery and it's usually safe to return home the day after the procedure.
+If you are coming from out of town for your vasectomy reversal, Dr. Heppe will typically see you the day before your surgery and it's usually safe to return home the day after the procedure.